klippa-app/receipt-ocr/README.md

 # Receipt OCR for Receipt Processing & Information Extraction
-This repo is used for using our Receipt OCR software to extract receipt information.
+This repository can be used to integrate Receipt OCR software to extract receipt information.
 This receipt parser uses the DocHorizon OCR API to extract information.

 ### How Klippa Receipt OCR Works: